alexDarcy/haskell-scripts/README.md

 Set a random wallpaper from a given folder.

 ## Parser example with attoparsec : `stages`
-Work in progress.
 The idea is to count identical lines in a given format.